-Britain claimed to be concerned for its own credit rating and that those of other dominions would be at risk if Newfoundland defaulted on its debts.
+Britain claimed to be concerned that its own credit rating and those of other dominions would be at risk if Newfoundland defaulted on its debts.
 However, the United Kingdom had defaulted on its own First World War debts to the United States.

 A study published by the International Monetary Fund has determined that governments in Australia, New Zealand, and Canada selectively defaulted on domestic obligations.
 Debt and Entanglements Between the Wars (2019) details how the dominions were treated differently by the United Kingdom in dealing with their debts.
 For example, the U.K. "suspended principal and interest payments on the Australian government's war debt, following the Lausanne Conference in 1932."

 Newfoundland was far from the only jurisdiction that struggled with debt during that period.
 We were, however, the only jurisdiction that had to give up our legislature and elections in exchange for debt relief.